Issue #46, Fall 2012

 Chloe Hooper, who won acclaim for her first novel, A Child's Book of True Crime, turned to investigative journalism for her second book, Tall Man: Death and Life on Palm Island (2008).
 The book is an account of Hooper’s enquiry into the death in custody of an Aboriginal man and the trials that ensued.
 The Tall Man also examines the turbulent history of the Aboriginal community of Palm Island in North Queensland, where the story unfolds—a place dubbed by the media as the “Island of Sorrow” and described in The Guinness World Records as the most dangerous place on Earth outside a combat zone.
 Hooper’s writing is sensual and rich in history and myth.
 Her tone is reminiscent, at times, of magical realism and, at others, of hard-boiled crime fiction, but also contains much thoughtful essayistic prose.
 Through the power of her intelligence and storytelling, Hooper manages to turn a gritty modern tale into a magical, albeit deeply sad, fairy tale about the misuse of power and the power of violence.
 “What if … fighting a war against savagery, you become savage yourself?” she asks in the stunning first pages of the book, and as the narrative progresses and this question becomes even more urgent, Hooper never supplies easy answers.
 A great success in Australia and abroad, The Tall Man attracted many awards and award nominations in Australia and received rave reviews from Phillip Roth and the critics of The New Yorker and The Guardian, among many others.
 Robert Drewe deemed The Tall Man “the country’s finest work of literature so far this century.”
 Hooper is also an essayist and won a Walkley Award in 2006 for the essay that was the precursor of The Tall Man.
 Her essays have appeared in publications such as The Observer and The Monthly.

-Lee Kofman is an Australian-Israeli author of three fiction books.
-Her short creative nonfiction, fiction, and poetry have appeared in... read more
+Lee Kofman is an Israeli-Australian author of three fiction books (in Hebrew).
+Her short works in English have been widely published in... read more

 Two years ago, Robert Dessaix was slated to be a featured speaker at the Shanghai International Literary Festival, China’s most... read more